sbuschjaeger/SubmodularStreamingMaximization/Readme.md

 # Submodular Streaming Maximization

-This repository includes the code for our paper "Very Fast Streaming Submodular Function Maximization" (https://arxiv.org/abs/2010.10059) which introduces a  nonnegative submodular function maximization algorithm for streaming data.
-For our experiments we also implemented already existing state-of-the-art streaming algorithms for which we could not find an implementation.
+This repository includes the code for our paper "Very Fast Streaming Submodular Function Maximization" (https://arxiv.org/abs/2010.10059) which introduces a new  nonnegative submodular function maximization algorithm for streaming data.
+For our experiments, we also implemented already existing state-of-the-art streaming algorithms for which we could not find an implementation.
 The code focuses on easy extensibility and accessibility.
 It is mainly written in header-only C++ with a Python interface via pybind11.

 Supported algorithms are: